cognitedata/toolkit/cognite_toolkit/cognite_modules/README.md

 # Main modules folder

-** YOU SHOULD NOT EDIT ANY OF THE FILES IN THIS DIRECTORY AND SUB-DIRECTORIES **
+> NOTE!
+YOU SHOULD NOT EDIT ANY OF THE FILES IN THIS DIRECTORY AND SUB-DIRECTORIES

 Modules in this folder come bundled with the `cdf-tk` tool.
 They are managed from a [public repository](https://github.com/cognitedata/cdf-project-templates).